SRJ9/django-swapfield/README.md

-# django-swap-field
+# django-swapfield
 Easy!
-When you use django-swap-field if the value is saved in other record, values are swapped!
+When you use django-swapfield if the value is saved in other record, values are swapped!
 You can configure what conditions must be repeated in both records to make the change.

 Uses e.g.